fractalwagmi/react-sdk/README.md

 You can go headless and render your own button with the help of the `useAuthButtonProps` hook.

-This option offers full control over your mark and styles:
+This option offers full control over your mark up and styles:

 ```tsx
 import { useAuthButtonProps, Scope } from '@fractalwagmi/fractal-sdk';